The Atiyah--Segal completion theorem in twisted K-theory: The case of a twisting arising from a graded central extension

 is an isomorphism. \end{theorem} Before proving Theorem \ref{babythm2}, we explain how it implies Theorem \ref{babythm}. \begin{proof}[Proof of Theorem \ref{babythm} assuming Theorem \ref{babythm2}] Let $Z$ be a finite $G$-CW complex.
 By Theorem \ref{babythm2}, the projection map $\pi : EG \times Z \to Z$ induces an isomorphism

 Since $Z$ is finite, we have

-Let us fix a model for $EG$ which is a countable ascending union of finite $G$-CW subcomplexes $EG_k$, $k \geq 1$; for example, we could take $EG$ to be iterated join construction of Milnor and take $EG_k$ to be the $k$-fold join of $G$ with itself.
-Then Lemma \ref{freeprok} and the finiteness of $Z$ imply that
+Fix a model for $EG$ which is a countable ascending union of finite $G$-CW subcomplexes $EG_k$, $k \geq 1$; for example, we could take $EG$ to be the iterated join construction of Milnor and take $EG_k$ to be the $k$-fold join of $G$ with itself.
+Then Lemma~\ref{freeprok} and the finiteness of $Z$ imply that